As of: January 2017

 Washington, DC 20005

-Assists low-income children with purchasing hearing aids.
+Assists children from low-income families with purchasing hearing aids

 P.O.
 Box 2425